 Tip: If you are using real chalk, sharpen the ends for a finer point and easier drawing.
 To make the graphic I like to start with a clean pallet to work with~ Google the color white.
 Upload it to Picmonkey or another photo editor program and crop it to 8×10, then save.
-Add this to your pic files.
+Download to your computer.

 Turn on your projector and adjust the pic.
-I tape my transparencies to the projector so they do not move once I get them placed just right.
+Tape the transparency paper to the projector so it does not move once you get them placed just right.
 Take the chalk pen and outline the words.
 I then turn the projector off and I free hand the rest.